mansakerlund/spark_with_deltalake/readme.md

 # Tested on
-This docker file has only been tested on wsl but shoul deasily run on other linux distributions.
+This docker file has only been tested on wsl.

 # Requirements
 docker